 The WTSI is calculated for a total of 63 scenarios representing different hydrologic (20 traces) and sediment conditions (3 traces), and weighted by the historical exceedance percentage of the sediment traces included in the scenario.
-Because of modeling limitations, environmental factors such as erosion of sandbars due to fluctuations in water level, rainstorm events which may further saturate soil, and vegetation barriers which could prevent sediment transport by the wind were not incorporated into the metric.
+Because of modeling limitations, environmental factors-such as sandbar erosion due to fluctuations in water level, rainstorm events that may further saturate soil, and vegetation barriers that could prevent sediment transport by the wind-were not incorporated into the metric.
 Complex parameters like these would require more assumptions, which could result in less confidence in the model.